Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 A CIO will have members (similar to shareholders or members of a company) and charity trustees (similar to directors).
 These can, and often are, the same individuals.

 There are two types of CIO:

-- Foundation CIO which is usually run by a small group of individuals (ie. the charity trustees) who are both members and charity trustees and make all the strategic and ‘day to day’ decisions.
+- Foundation CIO is usually run by a small group of individuals (ie. the charity trustees) who are both members and charity trustees and make all the strategic and day-to-day decisions.

-- Association CIO which is for circumstances where there are to be voting members (in addition to the charity trustees), who vote on important strategic decisions only and leave ‘day to day’ decisions to the charity trustees.
+- Association CIO is for circumstances where there are to be voting members (in addition to the charity trustees), who vote on important strategic decisions only and leave ‘day-to-day’ decisions to the charity trustees.